Perineurium

 The perineurium is a protective sheath that surrounds a nerve fascicle.
-This bundles together axons targeting the same anatomical location.
-The perineurium is composed from fibroblasts.
+This layer bundles together the axons targeting the same anatomical location.
+The perineurium is composed of fibroblasts.

 In the peripheral nervous system, the myelin sheath of each axon in a nerve is wrapped in a delicate protective sheath known as the endoneurium.
 Fascicles, bundles of neurons, are surrounded by the perineurium.
-Several fascicles may be in turn bundled together with a blood supply and fatty tissue within yet another sheath, the epineurium.
+Several fascicles may be in turn bundled along with blood supply and fatty tissue within yet another sheath, the epineurium.
 This grouping structure is analogous to the muscular organization system of epimysium, perimysium and endomysium.

 Structure

 The perineurium is composed of connective tissue, which has a distinctly lamellar arrangement consisting of one to several concentric layers.
 The perineurium is composed of perineurial cells, which are epithelioid myofibroblasts.
 Perineurial cells are sometimes referred to as myoepithelioid due to their epithelioid and myofibroblastoid properties including tight junctions, gap junctions, external laminae and contractility.
 The tight junctions provide a selective barrier to chemical substances.

 The perineurium is a smooth, transparent tubular membrane which may be easily separated from the fibers it encloses.
 In contrast, the epineurium is a tough and mechanically resistant tissue which is not easily penetrated by a needle.